 10. Interact with the AnimalsBe sure to check the back of the map for animal experiences and entertainment.
 Your tadpoles will leap at the opportunity to meet animals at Animal Encounters around the zoo and at the Front Plaza Stage.

 There are many volunteers wearing red shirts located throughout the park.
 They are a wealth of information and can help point you in the right direction or tell you more about the animals.

 12. Take Skyfari Aerial Tram

 Skyfari (included in your admission ticket) offers you a ride and a shortcut between the entrance and back of the park, flying you above the forest and hills.
-It's a way to get to the back of the park early, and closer to the Northern Frontier and then Panda Trek.
+It's a way to get to the back of the park early, and closer to the Northern Frontier.
 We found it the easiest way to avoid climbing high hills.

 13. Make Dining Reservations